liferay/liferay-central-test-2/modules/sdk/gradle-plugins-xml-formatter/README.markdown

 ## Additional Configuration

-There are additional configurations related to the XML Formatter, which can aid in your usage of the plugin.
+There are additional configurations that can help you use the XML Formatter.

 ### Liferay XML Formatter Dependency

-By default, the plugin creates a configuration called `xmlFormatter` and adds a dependency to the latest released version of Liferay XML Formatter.
+By default, the plugin creates a configuration called `xmlFormatter` and adds a dependency to the latest released version of the Liferay XML Formatter.
 It is possible to override this setting and use a specific version of the tool by manually adding a dependency to the `xmlFormatter` configuration: